By Rita L. Soronen, President & CEO

 “Home is where one starts from.”
 These simple words are from a poem by T.S.
 Eliot.
 For most of us, home and family are a given and, at times, something we might take for granted.
 Home is not only where we start from, but also a place we revisit throughout our lives—for comfort in times of sadness, for celebration in times of joy and for daily support and love.
 Unfortunately, home and family are much more elusive and complicated for the tens of thousands of children in foster care waiting to be adopted.

-Today in the United States, more than 443,000 children are in some form of temporary out-of-home care or foster care, most often due to abuse or neglect they suffered in their biological family homes.
-For more than 123,000 of those children, the professionals charged with their care have determined that their biological family can never be safe enough for their return, and all parental rights and responsibilities have been severed.
+Today in the United States, more than 443,000 children are in some form of temporary out-of-home care or foster care, most often due to abuse or neglect they suffered in their family of origin.
+For more than 123,000 of those children, the professionals charged with their care have determined that their family of origin can never be safe enough for their return, and all parental rights and responsibilities have been severed.
 Permanently.
 That leaves these children in the custody of the state, waiting for an adoptive family and a home.

 Although children of all ages are currently in foster care, nearly 45 percent of the children waiting to be adopted are ages eight or older.
 Older youth in care experience not only the typical identity exploration, independence cravings and adult testing that all adolescents experience, but must also grapple with the profound grief and loss that has surrounded their lives — all without a permanent family.